Haryana: Religion

+Muslims are mainly found in the districts of Nuh, Palwal, and Faridabad, along with the Sohna tehsil of Gurgaon district.
+Haryana has the second largest Sikh population in India after Punjab, and they mostly live in the districts adjoining Punjab, such as Sirsa, Jind, Fatehabad, Kaithal, Kurukshetra, Ambala and Panchkula.

 Culture

 Music

 Haryana has its own unique traditional folk music, folk dances, saang (folk theatre), cinema, belief system such as Jathera (ancestral worship), and arts such as Phulkari and Shisha embroidery.

 Folk dances

 Folk music and dances of Haryana are based on satisfying the cultural needs of primarily agrarian and martial natures of Haryanavi tribes.

-Haryanvi musical folk theatre's main types are Saang, Rasa lila and Ragini.
+Haryanvi musical folk theatre's main types are Saang, Raslila and Ragini.
 The Saang and Ragini form of theatre was popularised by Lakhmi Chand.

 Haryanvi folk dances and music have fast energetic movements.
 Three popular categories of dance are festive-seasonal, devotional, and ceremonial-recreational.
 The festive-seasonal dances and songs are Gogaji/Gugga, Holi, Phaag, Sawan, Teej.
 The devotional dances and songs are Chaupaiya, Holi, Manjira, Ras Leela, Raginis).
 The ceremonial-recreational dances and songs are of following types: legendary bravery (Kissa and Ragini of male warriors and female Satis), love and romance (Been and its variant Nāginī dance, and Ragini), ceremonial (Dhamal Dance, Ghoomar, Jhoomar (male), Khoria, Loor, and Ragini).